🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 These are must-haves so you don't get stranded!
 I know all too well what that's like.
 I got stranded once, and my parents used it to teach me a valuable lesson.

 A severe sunburn added to my lesson (Yes, I forgot sunscreen, too).
-That burned, peeling skin was a lingering reminder that I needed a checklist next time I went out on the boat.
+That burned, peeling skin was a lingering reminder that I needed a checklist the next time I went out on the boat.

 Okay.
 There you have it.
 This is a long pre-launch checklist.
 But, like my dad said, you just can't be over-prepared.
 So bookmark this page, or print the list and tape it to your fridge.
 By following the checklist, you'll be safer out on the water.